dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-Episode 01
+Episode 02

-upon finally deciding on what my parametric aphabet would look like, i have finally settled on an inspiration mainly my parametric alphabet will be bsaed of the cipher code.
-Think of it like a morse code variation, but is much more complex in terms of shape.
-THE FOLLOWIN LETTERS SO FAR ARE
+I have added more letters into my alphabet, adding a variation with an ellipse within the code.
+The next step is to find a way to tilt the third variation of the cipher code to complete the remaining letters within the parametric alphabet.

+currently the shown example is represented with the incomplete S, being rotated as an example.

-A, B , C , D
+A, B , C , D , E, F, G, H, I, J, K, L, M, N, O, P, Q, R

 i will upload a full cipher guideline code for a reference.